eliastherkildsen/JavaFxTemplateMenu/README.md

 ## How does it work?

-1. Create an fxml view, with an AnchorPane as root.
+1. Create a fxml view, with a container as root.

 3. Create a Controller for the view. ( do not link the controller in the fxml!
 This will later be done through data binding(3))